poneill/open_snp/README.md

 open_snp
 ========

-Code for analysis of OpenSNP datasets in BUGSS bioinformatics group
+Code for analysis of OpenSNP datasets in BUGSS bioinformatics group.